csc-training/geocomputing_course/materials/job_monitoring.md

 See the resource usage after job has finished: `seff jobid`

 More detailed queries can be tailored with `sacct`
-- `sacct -j jobid -o jobid,partition,state,reqmem,maxrss,averss,elapsed`
+- Job with ID: `sacct -j jobid -o jobid,partition,state,reqmem,maxrss,averss,elapsed`
-- `sacct -S 2024-08-01 -o jobid,partition,state,reqmem,maxrss,averss,elapsed` will show all jobs started after that date
+- All jobs started after some date: `sacct -S 2024-08-01 -o jobid,partition,state,reqmem,maxrss,averss,elapsed`

 **Note!** Querying data from the Slurm accounting database with `sacct` can be a very heavy operation. **Don't** query long time intervals or run `sacct` in a loop/using `watch` as this will degrade the performance of the system for all users.